The Venice Access Fee in 2026: here's what visitors need to know

-Heading to Venice?
-The Venice Access Fee, which premiered in 2024, was reintroduced in 2025.
+Planning a trip to Venice this year?
+The Venice Access Fee, which was first introduced in 2024, applies in 2026, too.
 Aimed at day-trippers, the charge is part of an ongoing battle against overtourism.
 For the fragile lagoon city, it’s an existential crisis – the relentless influx of tourists places serious strain on both infrastructure and local character.
 Officials, including Mayor Luigi Brugnaro, have championed the fee as a first-of-its-kind experiment to make Venice more livable.

 Not everyone agrees.
-Matteo Secchi, from the residents’ group Venessia.com, has warned that the fee risks turning Venice into a “theme park”, stripping away its authenticity and offering little benefit to locals.
-Numerous critics see it as a token gesture; they argue that it fails to tackle deeper problems, including a shortage of long-term rentals as landlords prioritize more lucrative short stays.
+Matteo Secchi, from the residents’ group Venessia.com, has warned that the fee risks turning Venice into a “theme park,” stripping away its authenticity and offering little benefit to locals.
+Numerous critics see it as a token gesture; they argue that it fails to tackle deeper problems, including a shortage of long-term rentals as landlords prioritize more lucrative short-term stays.

 If you’re planning a trip to Italy’s most enigmatic city, here’s what you need to know about the Venice Access Fee and other efforts to save La Serenissima from being loved to death.

-The Venice Access Fee (Contributo di Accesso a Venezia) is a €5 (US$5.75) charge applied to day-trippers entering the historic center during peak periods.
+The Venice Access Fee (Contributo di Accesso a Venezia) is a €5 charge applied to day-trippers – those entering the historic center of the city but not staying there – during peak periods.
 The charge applies to visitors over age 14.
-The fee doubles to €10 (US$11.50) if bought within three days of the planned arrival date.
+The fee doubles to €10 if bought within 3 days of the planned arrival date.

 Day-trippers had to pay the entry fee on 54 peak days in 2025, almost double the number of applicable days in 2024.
-These were mostly Fridays to Sundays between April 18 and July 27.
-The fee only applied from 8:30am to 4pm.
-Those arriving later for dinner or a concert didn't have to pay.
+In 2026, that number has increased to a total of 60 chargeable days.

 Who is exempt from paying the fee?

-Visitors staying overnight in Venice do not need to pay but still need to register to visit Venice via the online booking platform.
+There are exemptions to the fee.
+Visitors staying overnight in Venice do not need to pay, but will need to register in advance.
 Residents of Venice and the wider Veneto region do not pay either.
-People with disabilities, students enrolled to study in the city and people visiting the city for the day for health reasons, a sporting event or a concert are also exempt.
+Children under the age of 14, people with disabilities, students enrolled to study in the city and people visiting the city for the day for health reasons or a sporting event are also exempt.

 How do I pay the Venice Access Fee?

 Day-trippers can pay the fee through the online booking platform.
-Upon booking, visitors receive a QR code that they can scan at electric turnstiles located at Venice's main entry points, including the main train station, to gain access to the city.
-Officials may also check for QR codes at random.
+Upon booking, visitors receive a QR code that they can scan at Venice's main entry points, including the main train station, to gain access to the city.
+Signposting will be clear, and officials will be available to assist you.
+They may also check for QR codes at random.

 What are Venice’s other measures to manage overtourism?